RIPE-NCC/ripe-atlas-sagan/README.rst

 What it supports
 ----------------

 Essentially, we tried to support everything.
-If you pass in a DNS result string, the parser will return a ``DNSResult`` object, which contains a list of ``Response``\ s, each with an ``abuf`` property, as well as all of the information in that abuf: header, question, answer, etc.
+If you pass in a DNS result string, the parser will return a ``DNSResult`` object, which contains a list of ``Response``'s, each with an ``abuf`` property, as well as all of the information in that abuf: header, question, answer, etc.

 .. code:: python